top of page

 Overview

 We plan to offer a total of three Early Career Colloquia, one for each of our three regions - Asia Pacific, Europe & Africa, and Americas.
 We feel this regional approach will help us better target the needs of our participants.
-While the Early Career Colloquia for the European & African, and Americas region will be virtual, the Asia Pacific Early Career Colloquium will take place physically in Changchun, China, there will not be a virtual session.
+While the Early Career Colloquia for the European & African, and Asia-Pacific region will be virtual, the American Early Career Colloquium will take place physically in Bloomington, Indiana (USA), there will not be a virtual session.

-Note that participation in the Asia Pacific Early Career Colloquium is not restricted to applicants from Asia Pacific only.
-We want to give all applicants the choice to pick the type of session that is most convenient for them, and welcome applications from accross the globe to join us in Changchun if you are able to travel.
+Note that participation in the American Early Career Colloquium is not restricted to applicants from the Americas only.
+We want to give all applicants the choice to pick the type of session that is most convenient for them, and welcome applications from across the globe to join us in Bloomington if you are able to travel.
+Please indicate your participation preference at the application.

 Professional discussion